Home BrittanyA getaway to Bénodet in Brittany

 _

-We went for a short rental boat outing from the marina to cruise up the Breton coastal river Odet.
-The latter, nearly 63 km long, originates in the Black Mountains at Saint-Goazec in Finistère and then flows into the Atlantic between Sainte-Marine and Bénodet.
+We took a small rented boat trip from the Marina to go up the Breton coastal river, the Odet.
+Nearly 63 km long, it springs from the Black Mountains in Saint-Goazec in Finistère and then flows into the Atlantic between Sainte-Marine and Bénodet.
 It was an opportunity to discover the beautiful forest landscapes along the banks of the Odet, as well as beautiful mansions hidden from prying eyes.
 Apparently, there are also some very beautiful hikes to do in the surroundings.
-Regarding boat rentals, you can rent a boat with or without a license to explore the Odet river.
+As for boat rentals, you can rent a boat with or without a license to discover the Odet river.

 Sailboat on the Odet in Bénodet, wooded banks.